DoraidMa/valitracks-manuals/Manuals/how_to_prepare_detailed_workflow_full/Readme.md

-How to Prepare a Detailed Workflow (Full Guide)
+# How to Prepare a Detailed Workflow (Full Guide)

-This folder contains the documentation and HTML output for the module How to Prepare a Detailed Workflow, used in the Valitracks training and manuals system.
-The guide explains how to create, configure, and publish a detailed workflow, including steps, roles, automation, and pricing.
+This folder contains the HTML and documentation for the module “How to Prepare a Detailed Workflow” in the Valitracks manuals.
+The HTML page provides the full step-by-step instructions for creating and configuring a detailed workflow inside Valitracks, including workflow structure, steps, roles, automation rules, and optional pricing integration.

-Folder Structure

-how_to_prepare_detailed_workflow_full/

-index.html (compiled HTML used by manuals.valitracks.io)

-README.md (this file)

-assets/ (optional images or files)

-Public HTML Link
+## Public Page
+The HTML version of this module is published at:

 https://manuals.valitracks.io/how_to_prepare_detailed_workflow_full/

-Iframe Embed Code
+## Embed Code
+To embed this module inside another page, use:

 <iframe src="https://manuals.valitracks.io/how_to_prepare_detailed_workflow_full/" width="100%" height="1200px" style="border:0; overflow:hidden;"></iframe>
-Overview

-A Detailed Workflow defines the entire process of a linguistic-validation or translation project.
-It contains:

-The sequence of steps

-Roles and permissions

-Task durations and dependencies

-Document rules and QC

-Notifications and automation

-Optional pricing integration

-Prerequisites

-Before creating a Detailed Workflow:

-Team Leaders and PMs must exist

-Languages and locations must be added

-Pricing cards created (if needed)

-User must be Company Owner / Team Leader

-Creating a New Workflow

-Go to Company Owner → Workflows → New Workflow

-Enter name, description, category, visibility

-Choose Simple or Advanced workflow

-Adding Workflow Steps

-Each step includes:

-Step name

-Role assignment

-Estimated duration

-Dependencies

-Required inputs/outputs

-QC checks

-Automation rules

-Common steps: Translation, Back Translation, Reconciliation, Cognitive Debriefing, Proofreading, Reviewer QC, Custom steps.

-Automation

-Automation can include:

-Notifications

-Auto-assignment

-Deadline reminders

-File-based triggers

-Conditional branching

-Pricing (Optional)

-If pricing is required:

-Attach a pricing card

-Select internal/external

-System maps language and service rates

-Publishing the Workflow

-Before publishing, verify:

-Step order

-Role assignment

-Dependencies

-Notifications

-Pricing mapping
-Then click Publish Workflow.

-Using the Workflow in Projects

-When creating a project:

-Select Use Existing Workflow

-Choose this workflow

-System generates tasks, assignments, durations, pricing
+## Folder Contents
+- **index.html** – The full HTML manual used by the website.
+- **README.md** – This documentation file.
+- **assets/** – (Optional) images or supporting files used by the module.

+## Description
+The detailed workflow defines the full LV or translation process for a project.
+It includes a sequence of steps, assigned roles, durations, dependencies, document rules, QC checks, automation, and optional pricing mappings.
+When published, this workflow can be used to generate structured projects automatically.

-Support
+## Support

-For assistance:
-info@valitracks.com

-© Valitracks — Detailed Workflow Module
+For help related to this module or any other manuals, contact:

+**info@valitracks.com**